Sales Of Motorbikes, Three Wheelers Decline Over 17 Percent - UrduPoint

 Sales Of Motorbikes, Three Wheelers Decline Over 17 Percent

-The sales of motorcycles and three wheelers dipped by 17.89 percent during first four months of current financial year 2019-20 as compared to the corresponding period of last year, Pakistan Automobile Manufacturing Association (PAMA) reported Thursday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Nov, 2019 ) :The sales of motorcycles and three wheelers dipped by 17.89 percent during first four months of current financial year 2019-20 as compared to the corresponding period of last year, Pakistan automobile Manufacturing Association (PAMA) reported Thursday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Nov, 2019 ) :The sales of motorcycles and three wheelers dipped by 17.89 percent during first four months of current financial year 2019-20 as compared to the corresponding period of last year, Pakistan automobile Manufacturing Association (PAMA) reported.

 Similarly, the sale of Honda motorcycles in the country witnessed decrease of 10.31 percent and declined to 335,134 units this year against 373,698 units last year.